 Well, my turn came on my 30th birthday.

 I had been working as a SysAdmin for half a year at that point, in what turned out to be an extremely toxic environment.
 I had just had a very demoralizing one on one with my manager on my 30th birthday.

 It was as though I was being set up to fail, and I didn’t know why.
 I was agonizing over my insomnia, anxiety, and high levels of stress I had been sustaining for the previous half year as I tried to bring myself into a very “old boys” team.

-(Oh, have I mentioned that for the whole 2.5 years I worked at that company, I was the only woman in my teams, and for 2 of those years, I was the only woman in my whole department?)
+(Have I mentioned that for the whole 2.5 years I worked at that company, I was the only woman in my team, and for 2 of those years, I was the only woman in my whole department?)

 My boyfriend had reserved an expensive sushi omakase dinner for the night, and we were having a rare experience, and yet the whole time, I was in distress.

 I remember shaking my head and repeating, “I just don’t understand what’s going on!” again and again as I retold my afternoon meeting over tuna.

 My boyfriend had known what had been going on for months at work, so after a while, he shrugged and said, “Why don’t you just quit then?”